yashpincha/statmech/README.md

 # statmech
-Some files for Monte Carlo algorithms in Statistical Mechanics
+Some files for Monte Carlo algorithms in Statistical Mechanics.
+I will fix the repository structure later.